atomisthq/docs/docs/tutorials/custom-commit-notifications.md

 An event handler gets triggered based on the event it is interested in.
 This is done in Rug via its [path expression][ugpxe] on line 10.
-Notice in particular how the handler filters only commits made by a given author on line 11 (here, Alice's commits).
+Notice in particular how the handler filters only commits made by a given author on line 11 (here, `alice`'s commits).
 Finally, line 12 asks Atomist to also feed the handler with the commits repository details.
 Once it gets called, the handler builds a direct message to send to the Slack user in line 22.